 It helps to get out on the water.
 I am an imperfect vacationer, slow to the necessary unwind.
-But my moment usually arrives mid-week as I look back at the shore from a small catamaran manned by my two favourite sailors.
-I can feel my shoulders suddenly drop an inch and the sludge slowly clear as we lean back for the head dunk as the wind picks up.
+My moment usually arrives mid-week as I look back at the shore from a small catamaran manned by my two favourite sailors.
+I can feel my shoulders suddenly drop an inch.
+The sludge slowly clears as we lean back for the head dunk as the wind picks up.

 I could do it alone.
 Packing little but notebooks and sunscreen and solitude could be mine…..Hmmm.

 Who am I kidding?
-I’m lost without my travel mates who listen patiently to me squeal yet again over the decadent blooms and starry night sky.
+I’m lost without my travel mates who listen patiently to me repeatedly squeal over the decadent blooms and starry night sky.
 Even when they wear screaming colours on the beach…

 or little at all.
 Even when they fill the shared bathroom with lotions and potions and dripping bikinis.

-We remember who we are, outside of the bills and homework and work pressures.
+We remember who we are outside of the bills, homework and work pressures.
 Laugh louder and longer.
 Shrink the distance between grievances and woes.
-Slather on affection with the sun cream and let each other….be.
+Slather on affection with the sun cream and let each other be.